foldesistudio/szechenyi-2020-logo/readme.txt

 == Important Notes ==

 The default settings are for guidance only.
-The developer of the plug-in assumes no any warranty and/or responsibility.
+The developer of the plug-in assumes no warranty and/or responsibility.

-This is an unofficial plug-in and completely a hobby project.
-Széchenyi logos source from szechenyi2020.hu
+This is an unofficial plug-in and a completely personal hobby project.
+Széchenyi logos are sourced from szechenyi2020.hu.

 == Installation ==

 1. Upload `szechenyi-2020-logo` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. After activating, a floating logo is displayed on your website automatically
+3. After activating, a floating logo is displayed on your website automatically.
-4. Activated menu can be found in left side `Settings` menubar  and top adminbar
+4. The activated plug-in's menu can be found on the left under the `Settings` menubar and top adminbar
 5. Modify default parameters manually (optional)

 == Frequently Asked Questions ==

+= How to use it for other logos? =

+This plugin displays only the Széchenyi 2020 logo.
+However, you can contact us on [Földesi Videó Stúdió](https://foldesistudio.hu/kapcsolat/) official website to request a custom version of this plugin for other logos.

-= Can I control floating logo to display only on the selected pages / posts / category? = No, you cannot.
-After activating, a floating logo is displayed on your all website's parts.
+= Can I control the floating logo to display only on the selected pages / posts / categories? =

+No, you cannot.
+After activating, a floating logo is displayed on all of your website's parts.

-= Does it need shortcode to display floating logo on website? = No, you do not.
+= Does it need a shortcode to display the floating logo on website? =

+No, you do not.
 This plug-in does not use any shortcode to display on websites.

 = How can I modify the default settings? =

-If you would like you can modify default placing parameters manually under `Settings` >` Széchenyi 2020 Logo`.
+If you would like, you can modify the default placement parameters manually under `Settings` >` Széchenyi 2020 Logo`.
-As well as you are able to use top adminbar or WP-CLI command-line interface to modify these.
+As well as being able to use top adminbar or WP-CLI command-line interface to modify these.

 = What do I need to use the WP-CLI command-line interface? =